fortrabbit/help/docs/404-errors.md

 ---

 template:      article
-reviewed:      2020-10-19
+reviewed:      2020-10-29
 title:         Troubleshoot 404 errors
 naviTitle:     404 errors
-excerpt:       What you may want to know about our 404 errors.
+excerpt:       Some tips on troubleshooting 404 errors.
-lead:          'The 404 HTTP status code is "File Not Found".
+lead:          'The 404 HTTP status code means "File Not Found".
 The server can be reached and is answering but there is nothing to show under this address.
-This article aims to help developers troubleshooting such errors.'
+This article aims to help developers troubleshooting 404 errors.'
 group:         troubleshooting
 stack:         all
 dontList:      false